Bodykudo/Image-Mixer/README.md

    - Choose the inner or outer mode then use the mouse to select your ROI.

 ## Contributors

-We would like to acknowledge the following individuals for their contributions to the research:

 <table>
   <tr>
     <td align="center">